Adyen teams up with Equinix to be the next 'success story'

 Jeremy Deutsch, managing director of Equinix Australia explains that in the financial services industry, fast and secure connections between multiple key players are increasingly essential to market differentiation and growth.

-“Companies like Adyen who have expanded their business in Equinix data centres around the world are some of our greatest success stories,” he says.
+“Companies like Adyen who have expanded their business in Equinix data centers around the world are some of our greatest success stories,” he says.

 John Knuff, senior vice president and global head of Ecosystems, Equinix, says the company hosts all key players in major financial ecosystems with direct and secure connections between them.